Basudev-Das25/HTML-CSS/README.md

 1.  typography style is the only thing that is inheritable by the parent to the children.
 2.  layout cannot be inherited.

+Position: 1. fixed-- fixed to certain part of the viewport.
+2. relative 3. sticky-- similar to fixed but is only fixed in certain boundaries.
+4. absolute

+flexbox: 1. one-dimensinal layout model 2. display type- flex 3. flex-direction justify-content property is reposible for aligning the items on the main axis.
+1. space-around: distribute item along the flex by providing space.
+2. space between: space creation between items but remove space for the extreme sides.
+flex-wrap: for wrapping the items around.
+align-items: it is different from justify content by working on cross axis.

+Order: 1. default value of all children will be 0.
+2. help to bring order in the items.

+align-self: specifies the alignment of items one at a time.
+flex-grow: specifies how much the item will grow relative to the rest of the flexible items inside the same character.
+Also if the element is not flexible item, the flex-grow property has no effect.
+flex-basis: specifies the initial length of the flexible item. it also works only on flexible items.
+flex-shrink: specifies the how the item will shrink to relative to the rest of flexible item. it also works only on flexible item.